dqrobotics/dqrobotics.github.io/index.md

 python3 -m pip install dqrobotics --upgrade
 ```

-{{site.data.alerts.warning}}
+**Remarks**
-The Python package is still experimental.
+1. The Python package is still experimental.
 It is not recommended for production yet.
-{{site.data.alerts.end}}

-{% include warning.html content="This is my warning." %}

-Python 2 [will retire soon](https://pythonclock.org/).
+2. Python 2 [will retire soon](https://pythonclock.org/).
 We only support Python 3.
-{: .alert .alert-warning}